 Using a computer frequently for daily work;

 Making major operations or modifications to the computer every day, etc.

 And the process is not as complicated as it sounds like.
 All you need to do is setting up a Windows daily backup schedule for once, and fulfil the first-time full backup.
 That’s it.
-The backup will be performed automatically at the time you set.
+Here I will show you how.

 Windows 7 comes with a Backup and Restore tool, which has also been used in Windows 10.
 It allows you to set up a backup task for selected libraries and folders with a schedule, including daily, weekly and monthly.